lukamiletic95/papers/Push pull push HEAP PSS.md

 ```

 The pseudocode is parametrized with two booleans - *push* and *pull*.
-Their values determine different strategies of the PSS, and this will be discussed in further text, alongside the implementation of the *selectPeer()*
+Their values determine different strategies of the PSS, and this will be discussed in further text, alongside the implementations of the *selectPeer()* and *selectView()* functions.

+The active thread periodically initiates communication with a selected peer, either by sending its own descriptor and partial view (push), or by sending

 #### Concluding the idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5NDQ0MjM4MiwtMTUxNjUxNzI0NiwtMT
+eyJoaXN0b3J5IjpbMTgyOTg2Njg0MiwtMTUxNjUxNzI0NiwtMT
 E0Njc0MjA3MSwtMTIwMDU2Mzk5MCwtMTA1MTExNzc2NSwtMTY4
 NjM4MzQzNSw4MzAyMjgzNzMsNDUzMzY5ODIxLC03MjkyNjU0Nz
 UsMTI4MTE3MDgyMSwxMDAzODg1NTA5LDEwNDY4MzQ4NjAsMTcz